codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 * CLI wizard: Select the Kube context from the list displayed.
 * Silent install: Explicitly specify the Kube context with the `--context` flag.

-**Shared configuration repository**
-The Git repository per runtime account with shared configuration manifests.
-* CLI wizard and Silent install: Add the `--shared-config-repo` flag and define the path to the shared repo.

 **Access mode**
 The access mode for the runtime, which can be one of the following:
 * [Tunnel-based]({{site.baseurl}}/docs/getting-started/architecture/#tunnel-based-hybrid-runtime-architecture), for runtimes without ingress controllers.
 This is the default.